 - For intermediate and above

-- Season: Best seasons are from May to October
+- Season: Best season is from May to October

 - Course time: 4 to 5 hours round trip (including breaks)